kmalakoff/knockback/README.md

 # ...

 # and cleanup after yourself when you are done.
-We'll try to get rid of this step: https://github.com/kmalakoff/knockback/issues/2
-kb.vmDestroy(view_model)
+kb.vmRelease(view_model)
 ```

 And now when you type in the input boxes, the values are properly transferred to the model and the dates are even localized!